SalviaSage/Keyboard-Layouts/readme.txt

 It can be turned off by holding the right shift key for 8 seconds and clicking "Disable this keyboard shortcut" in the "Ease of Access" keyboard settings".

 There is also the "MouseKeys" feature, which allows us to use the mouse through the keyboard numpad.
-This, however, makes it so that the numpad can not be used when it is turned on.
+This, however, makes it so that the numpad cannot be used when it is turned on.

 	How to uninstall / remove keyboard layouts?
 1) Click on the name of the language on the language bar such as "ENG US" Then, click on "Language Preferences".